ualbertalib/avp_aviary_api_interactions/README.md

 Assumes Python 3 is installed.

 * git clone the repository
+* Install dependencies:
+  * `pip install -r requirements.txt --user`
-* python3 setup.py install --user
+  * Or python3 setup.py install --user
     * installed required modules in a local user account
-* or without `--user` to install into the OSs central Python environment (required administrative privledges)
+  * Or without `--user` to install into the OS's central Python environment (required administrative privledges)

 ## Aviary